Working Arrangement between

 The Agencies shall undertake to not allow any unauthorised use and processing of information and data provided by a third party for the benefit of another party.

-The information and data that EFSA shares with the EMCDDA represent those that are available to EFSA at the time of the relevant assessment.
+The information and data that ECHA shares with the EMCDDA represent those that are available to ECHA at the time of the relevant assessment.

-EMCDDA acknowledges that the documents, data or information made available by EFSA may contain inaccuracies or errors.
+EMCDDAacknowledges that the documents, data or information made available by ECHA may contain inaccuracies or errors.

 Divergences of Interpretation or Implementation